 A power of attorney for asset management document appoints a person to handle your financial matters if you are in a situation where you cannot make decisions for yourself.
 The agent that you appoint will have the power to:

 Power of attorney documents allows the principal (you) to specify how and in what manner assets and money can be spent, which will take the uncertainty and guesswork out of an already stressful situation.
-A power of attorney comes in many forms and our expert team at the Law Office of Jason R. Ebacher will walk you through the process of drafting the correct documents for your financial needs.
+A power of attorney comes in many forms and our expert team at the Law Office of Jason R. Ebacher, PLLC, will walk you through the process of drafting the correct documents for your financial needs.
 The most important step is deciding to protect your assets before an emergency situation ever happens.

 A health care proxy is a document that appoints an agent to make medical decisions on your behalf in the case of an emergency situation where you become incapacitated.
 The agent has the power to decide:

 With a health care proxy, the principal person (you) gets to decide how an emergency medical situation will be handled without leaving family members guessing as to what should be done.
 Planning ahead with a health care proxy can give your caregiver, family members and other loved one’s peace of mind when it comes to making decisions about your future health care.

 Health Insurance Portability and Accountability Act (HIPAA) release

 A HIPAA release typically goes hand and hand with your health care proxy as it will specify which family members will be allowed to access your medical records in the case of an emergency.Incapacity Planning